-Nail Biting, Hair Pulling, Skin Picking - Why Do I Do It?
+Nail Biting, Hair Pulling, Skin Picking (Also known as Onychophagy, Trichotillomania and Dermatillomania)- Why Do I Do It?

 Nail biting is a common issue of childhood that often extends into adulthood and can make us very self conscious about people seeing our hands.

 Nail biting was recently added to the Diagnostic and Statistics Manual and placed into the same category as OCD (Obsessive Compulsive Disorders) along with Hair Pulling ( trichotillomania) and Skin Picking (dermatillomania).
 These are also known as forms of pathological grooming.

 These groom behaviours stem from normal grooming behaviors such as removing a broken or jagged nail but then become out of hand so that the behaviour is exhibited even though there is no real need for it.
 Usually this behaviour is started with a trigger e.g. stress, fatigue, boredom but overtime the behaviour becomes 'self sufficient' and is present even when there are no obvious triggers; so it's a behaviour for which the on/off switch is not wired correctly.

 What makes it different from OCD is that people with OCD consiously believe and feel they have to do something or something bad will happen, where as people with pathological grooming habits are seeking a feeling of satisfaction, a somewhat off kilter sense of reward.